 Room and Board Arrangements:

 The city of Lamia and the Spercheios River Valley are located at a distance of 220 km (two-hour drive) to the north of Athens (the capital city of Greece) and the international airport "Eleftherios Venizelos."
-Student accommodation includes double-occupancy hotel rooms at Lamia (with private bathroom, balcony, air-condition, TV/wi-fi).
+Students and staff are accommodated in air-conditioned cabins by the seashore, surrounded by landscaped grounds, private sports facilities (soccer field, basket ball court, tennis court), a study hall, kitchen and dinning hall, and fronted by a beautiful beach for swimming.
 Transportation to/from the airport, to/from archaeological site, and for group excursions/field trips is provided by the program (by mini-bus, vans and jeeps).
-The program director has more than thirty-five years of field experience at various sites in Greece (Mycenae, Glas, Archanes, Idaion Cave, Santorini); the director and his assistant archaeologists are on-site throughout the campaign season, and have made arrangements with local liaisons in case of emergencies.
-The program director, senior staff, and the students can be reached by phone, fax and e-mail at the excavation base and at the hotel.
+The director and assistant archaeologists are on-site throughout the campaign season, and have made arrangements with local liaisons in case of emergencies.
+The director, senior staff, and the students can be reached by phone or e-mail.
 The city of Lamia is served by a state hospital and private clinics.
-Cost: $155 per day
+Cost: $165 per day

-8 ECTS (equivalent to 3 or 4 US credits) credits offered by University of Peloponnese.
-Tuition is $4,950 Included in comprehensive fee: tuition fee, academic accreditation and transcript, full room, partial board, all local transportation, group excursions, museum/site entrance fees Not included in comprehensive fee: international flight to/from Greece and incidental expenses.
+6-7 ECTS (equivalent to 3 US credits) credits offered by University of the Peloponnese.
+Comprehensive fee for 2022: $4,950 Included in comprehensive fee: tuition fee, academic accreditation and transcript, room and board, all local transportation, group excursions, museum/site entrance fees Not included in comprehensive fee: international flight to/from Greece and incidental expenses.